The climate in climate economics: Introduction

 \section{Introduction}

-Anthropogenic climate change and the associated economic damages constitute a substantial negative externality.
-Economic policy can mitigate this externality and potentially even lead to significant welfare gains across all economic agents (see, e.g.,~\cite{Nordhaus2018,kotlikoff2021making,kotlikoff-2021_UQ}).
+Anthropogenic climate change and the associated economic damages constitute a substantial negative externality from CO2 emissions.
+Economic policy can mitigate this externality and potentially lead to significant welfare gains across all economic agents (see, e.g.,~\cite{Nordhaus2018,kotlikoff2021making,kotlikoff-2021_UQ,KKPS}).
 In order to determine the optimal mitigation strategies, economists need to develop quantitative models that produce a realistic link between CO2 emissions and global warming and that are informed by research in climate science as presented in the Intergovernmental Panel on Climate Change (IPCC)\footnote{For more details on IPCC, see, e.g.,~\url{https://www.ipcc.ch}.} reports, that is, the \lq\lq state-of-the-art\rq\rq \ in climate science.

-The backbone of the IPCC reports are the Coupled Model Intercomparison Projects (CMIP5 and CMIP6; see~\citet{taylor-et-al:12, eyring-et-al:16}), which bundle the output from a collection of global climate models (GCMs) that run on pre-defined future scenarios, notably future greenhouse gas (GHG) concentrations and land-use changes.
+The backbone of the IPCC reports are the Coupled Model Intercomparison Projects (CMIP5 and CMIP6; see~\citet{taylor-et-al:12, eyring-et-al:16}), which bundle the output from a collection of global climate models (GCMs) that run on pre-defined future scenarios, notably future greenhouse gas (GHG) concentrations.
 The GCMs come essentially in two flavors: Earth System Models (ESMs), which cover biogeochemical processes like the carbon cycle and can take carbon emissions as input, and coupled Atmosphere-Ocean Global Climate Models (AOGCMs), which lack biogeochemical processes and can take only GHG concentrations as input.

-One fundamental challenge is that the computational costs for ESMs (or also for AOGCMs) are so significant that they are not suitable for studying the two-way feedback between the earth system and human behavior.
-Therefore, economic models focusing on this feedback have to rely on a much-simplified representation of the earth system component.
-Simplified and computationally cheap-to-evaluate climate models come at different levels of complexity (and computational costs) and under different names: climate emulators (CEs), energy balance models (EBMs), simple climate models (SCMs), or ESMs of intermediate complexity (EMICs).
-We avoid using this differentiation throughout this paper and, somewhat loosely, just use the terms climate emulator and climate model.
+One fundamental challenge is that the computational costs for ESMs (and for AOGCMs) are so significant that they are not suitable for studying the two-way feedback between the earth system and human behavior.\footnote{See, e.g.,~\citet{danabasoglu-et-al:20}, who state that the Community Earth System Model Version 2 (CESM2), one of the most popular ESMs, needs more than 3000 CPU hours to simulate one year of the global climate.} Therefore, economic models focusing on this feedback have to rely on a much-simplified representation of the Earth system component.
+Simplified and computationally cheap-to-evaluate climate models come at different levels of complexity (and computational costs) and under different names: Climate emulators (CEs), energy balance models (EBMs), simple climate models (SCMs), or ESMs of intermediate complexity (EMICs).
+We avoid using this differentiation throughout this paper and, somewhat loosely, just use CE or the climate model.